andytorrestb/learn-cuda/one-month-tutorial/matmul/README.md

 # Intro
 WIP.
 This section contains resources related to developing and benchmarking algorithms for matrix multiplication on CPU and GPU solutions.
+Please see the README.md file for each individual section for further details.

 # Theory of Matrix Multiplication
 * [Matrix Calculus (For Machine Learning and Beyond)](https://arxiv.org/abs/2501.14787): Course notes that cover the fundamentals of matrix operations and its applications in science and engineering.